Charles Harward: Education

-Harward matriculated from school in 1742, he then went on to study at Clare College, Cambridge where he was awarded a B.A. in 1745/46 this was followed by his M.A. in 1755.
+Harward matriculated from school, the family thinks this was Blundell's School in Tiverton, in 1742, he then went on to study at Clare College, Cambridge where he was awarded a B.A. in 1745/46 this was followed by his M.A. in 1755.

 Career

 From 1755 to 1762 Harward was Rector of Whiston with moiety of Denton, Northamptonshire.

 In 1770 he was appointed Dean of Chichester.

 One of Chichester's residents, at the time of Harward, was John Marsh a gentleman, composer, diarist and writer.
 He recorded some pretty uncomplimentary details about Harward in his diary suggesting that 'Dean Howard was as little of a gentleman as he was a divine'.
 He also said that: